CALL FOR SUBMISSIONS

 Cover Submissions: If you wish to submit cover art, please indicate that in your submission.
 No artist statement is required for cover art submissions.

-Artist Statement: To accompany your submissions, we request a short artist statement (200-300 words) reflecting on your creative process, language use, or themes of reclamation and revitalization that guided your work.
+Artist Statement: To accompany your submissions, we request a short artist statement (200-300 words) reflecting on your creative process, language use, or themes of wellbeing that relate to your work.
 Examples of artist statements can be found in past issues of The Polyglot (www.thepolyglotmagazine.com).

-Biography: Please provide a brief biography (100-200 words).
-Please include which nation(s) or community(ies) you belong to, in whatever form is appropriate to you, along with any social media profiles you would like to share.
+Biography: Please provide a brief biography (100-200 words), and include any social media profiles you would like to share.

 Guest Editors